1979 United Kingdom general election in Wales

-Background
+Background and results

-The Labour party won the most votes in Wales, although the Conservatives won most votes UK-wide.
+The Labour Party won the most votes in Wales, although the Conservatives won most votes UK-wide.

 John Morris, Baron Morris of Aberavon was under the impression that Prime Minister James Callaghan would call a general election in the autumn of 1978, but called it off.
 A Welsh devolution referendum was held in March 1979, two months prior.
 A Welsh Assembly was rejected, with regional distrust as a potential factor.